Muhammad-Ashik/Amazon-Clone/README.md

 This is an E-Commerce website clone of Amazon Shopping site.
 This was created using React JS.

 Features :

-  1) Add to basket
+1. Add to basket
-  2) Checkout page with remove from basket option
+2. Checkout page with remove from basket option
-  3) Subtotal component with total amount of things in basket
+3. Subtotal component with total amount of things in basket
-  4) User Login and Authentication
+4. User Login and Authentication

+Please before npm i, use your firebase config details to src/firebase.js or else you will get error